cspjst/DOPE/README.md

 Implementing DOPE in C99 was an exercise in minimalism.
 Could I simulate the unique experience of programming on an LGP-30 with its drum memory and lack of hardware floating-point support?

-The answer, embodied in the code in this repository, was a surprisingly functional, if extremely quirky, recreation.
+The answer, embodied in the code in this repository, was a surprisingly functional, if extremely quirky, re-creation.
 It is not a practical tool, but it's a tangible way to engage with a pivotal moment in programming history.

 ## DOPE Instructions